 Pretty much all herbs will grow in doors if you have enough light but some are more suited because of their size, or for their use in cooking.
 Growing herbs indoors requires just a few adjustments to the way you would do the same job outdoors since indoor plants have their own set of needs related to light and humidity.

 So make some room on your sunny windowsill, add a few of your fresh herbs and get that flavor going!
 Here are my favorite herbs to grow indoors along with some tips for getting the most out of each herb.
 Some of these require quite a lot of light and others seem to get by with less.
 One or two of these herbs are sure to do well indoors for you.

 Identifying herbs can be a challenge since many of them look similar.
 Be sure to check out my handy herb identification infographic.

 Can we say basil pesto?
-This sauce is lovely on pasta, zoodles and even pizza.
+This sauce is lovely on pasta, zoodles, fish and even pizza.

 Basil is an annual herb which means that it dies off every year.
 Each fall, I make sure to take cuttings of the plants that I grow outside in my deck garden and bring them inside to root.
 This gives me plants for free and allows me to enjoy the use of basil all year long in recipes.